Managing SSH Keys

 $ ssh-keygen -t rsa Generating public/private rsa key pair.
 Enter file in which to save the key (/Users/adam/.ssh/id_rsa): Enter passphrase (empty for no passphrase): Enter same passphrase again: Your identification has been saved in /Users/adam/.ssh/id_rsa.
 Your public key has been saved in /Users/adam/.ssh/id_rsa.pub.
 The key fingerprint is: a6:88:0a:0b:74:90:c6:e9:d5:49:d6:e3:04:d5:6c:3e email@example.com

-$ heroku keys:add Found existing public key: /Users/adam/.ssh/id_rsa.pub Uploading SSH public key /Users/adam/.ssh/id_rsa.pub SSH key... done
+$ heroku keys:add --yes Found an SSH public key at /Users/adam/.ssh/id_rsa.pub Uploading /Users/adam/.ssh/id_rsa.pub SSH key... done

 $ heroku keys:remove firstname.lastname@example.org Removing email@example.com SSH key... done

 If the key doesn’t have a name or doesn’t have a unique name, specify a portion of the public key string when removing the key via the CLI.
 For example:

 $ heroku keys:remove AAAAAAAAAA Removing firstname.lastname@example.org SSH key... done

 Remove all keys on a user account with

 $ heroku keys:clear Removing all SSH keys... done

 Revoke a key using the Heroku Dashboard on the Account Settings page, under the SSH Keys section.
 Click the X to delete a key.

 View Associated Keys

 View a list of all of the keys associated with your account using the